 Anca is a social worker by training who is currently working in social research.
+She is a lecturer in the Social Work Department of the Faculty of Sociology and Social Work.
 She has just published her first book in Romanian in Tritonic's Social Work collection.
 The book is a result of reading and researching disasters produced by flooding in rural Romania.
-She argues that disasters are constructed and explores how resident respond to floods.
+She argues that disasters are constructed and explores how residents respond to floods.

-Her research interests are disasters, use of technology and social media and group social work.
-She reads in the fields of social policy, social research methodology, history and theories social work.
+Her research interests are disasters, the use of technology and social media and group social work.
+She reads in the fields of social policy, social research methodology, history, and theories of social work.

-For fun, she reads history, especially about World War II, about productivity, human nature and happiness, philosophy and political theory.
+For fun, she reads history, especially about the 20th century, about productivity, human nature and happiness, philosophy, and political theory.

-When she is not working or reading, she is working out or swimming, watching videos on Youtube, conversing with people, drinking coffee or writing on the blog.
-She is sometimes painting, planning the next trip or listening to music.
+When she is not working or reading, she is working out or swimming, watching videos on Youtube, conversing with people, drinking coffee or writing.
+She is sometimes painting, planning the next trip, or listening to music.

 Professionally, among the best experiences of her youth are included the Erasmus exchange to the HAWK in Hildesheim, Neidersachsen, Germany (September 2012 - February 2013) and the Programme Assistant Internship with the Swiss Contribution Office in Bucharest (May - November 2013).

 Anca is thankful for her family, her friends and for being surrounded by open, hardworking colleagues.
-There are several persons who highly contributed to becoming Anca, persons to whom she is grateful for having the privilege to have met, played and worked with since 1989.
-Most missed are her grandmother, Mariana, and her neighbor, Sorin.
+There are several persons who highly contributed to becoming Anca, persons to whom she is grateful for having the privilege to have met, played, and worked since 1989.
+Most missed are the best father ever, Florin, grandmother, Mariana, and her neighbor, Sorin.